Want 5 quick ways to improve as a podcast host or guest?

 However, if you shift your thinking, you’ll find simple, elegant solutions that allow you to create more space in your life to do all the things that you want to do.

-A 4 Million Dollars Podcast
+The 4 Million Dollars Podcast

 So the same sales coach who taught me to reach out to 150 new people each day also suggested that I start my own podcast.
 I immediately rejected the idea because all I could see was more hustle and content to create.